 | | |

-Graphic with the I Spy America worksheet on an American flag background.
+Graphic with the I spy America and US landmarks worksheets on an American flag background.

 🇺🇸 Why It Works

-This fun and engaging worksheet is designed to help children work on visual discrimination while reinforcing lessons on American history and holidays like Memorial Day, President’s Day, Independence Day, the Pledge of Allegiance, and more!
+These fun and engaging worksheets are designed to help children work on visual discrimination and sentence writing, while reinforcing lessons on American history and holidays like Memorial Day, President’s Day, Independence Day, the Pledge of Allegiance, and more!

-The printed and completed I Spy America worksheet with a red, white and blue crayon.
+A printed and completed I Spy America worksheet with crayons.

-Students will search for recognizable American landmarks, people, and places, featuring images of:
+Students will search for recognizable American imagery, landmarks, and places, featuring images of:

 • American Flag